-The Posse Foundation identifies public high school students with extraordinary academic and leadership potential who might otherwise be overlooked in the college admissions process, and places them in multicultural teams (“posses”) of ten students that act as support systems on campus and beyond.
-Posse expands the pool from which top universities recruit students, helps create more inclusive campus environments, and ensures that Posse Scholars persist in their academic studies and graduate (an astonishing 90% of them do) so they can take on leadership positions in our increasingly diverse nation.
-Sixty scholars from the DC area are chosen annually from an initial group of 1,600 and scholarships are awarded by Posse’s elite partner institutions (Bucknell, Grinnell, Lafayette, Sewanee: The University of the South, University of Rochester, University of Wisconsin-Madison).
-Pre-collegiate training prepares students for the social and academic expectations that lie ahead; an on-campus mentor tracks their progress; a career program offers counseling and workshops that lead to internships and jobs.
+Posse identifies public high school students with extraordinary academic and leadership potential who might otherwise be overlooked in the college admissions process, and places them in multicultural teams (“posses”) of ten that act as support systems on campus and beyond.
+It expands the pool from which top universities recruit students, helps create more inclusive campus environments, and ensures that scholars (an astonishing 90%) persist and graduate so they can take on leadership positions in our diverse nation.
+Fifty from the DC area are chosen annually and full-tuition, merit-based, leadership scholarships are awarded by partner institutions (Bucknell, Lafayette, Lewis & Clark, Sewanee, University of Rochester, and UW-Madison).
+Pre-collegiate training prepares students for what lies ahead; an on-campus mentor tracks their progress; a career program offers counseling and workshops that lead to internships and jobs.
 Posse invests in the intelligence, talent, and dreams of young people.
 So can you.

 Headquarters: DC-Ward 2